-- Fyfe condition ranking is applied for project selection along with Staff's input from their experience. - · Continuation of past works program will end in 2023/24.
-However, - · Reconstruction will be prioritised over reseal for Pavement defects - · Gifted asset acquisition amount is not included. - Future demands will be approached using a combination of managing existing assets, upgrading of existing assets and providing new assets to meet demand.
+- Fyfe condition ranking is applied for project selection along with Staff's input from their experience. - Continuation of past works program will end in 2023/24.
+However, - Reconstruction will be prioritised over reseal for Pavement defects.
+Bulk number of roads s forecasted to be requiring resealing in beyond year 2034 due to useful lives. - Gifted asset acquisition amount is not included. - Future demands will be approached using a combination of managing existing assets, upgrading of existing assets and providing new assets to meet demand.
 Demand management practices may also include a combination of non-asset solutions, insuring against risks and managing failures. - Renewal interception is planned to keep assets at condition level 3. - Assumed avg. cost for Storm water, Carpark and retaining wall assets as they are still to be revalued. - Asphalt overlays are planned for roads with crocodile cracking/Intersections/Cul-de-sacs/RABTs.